Valentine's Day Memory Game for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-There is something so special and fun about holidays that everybody loves and enjoys, which gives you the perfect opportunity to change around in your classroom and make your preschoolers feel that they are doing something new.
-Valentine’s Day tends to be very exciting for your children, like every other holiday for that matter, and this low-prep Valentine’s Day Memory Game is so fun, that will make you look like a hero, for sure!
+There is something so unique and fun about holidays that everybody loves and enjoys, which gives you the perfect opportunity to change around in your classroom and make your preschoolers feel they are doing something new.
+Valentine’s Day tends to be very exciting for your children, like every other holiday for that matter, and this low-prep Valentine’s Day Memory Game is so fun that it will make you look like a hero, for sure!

-Every year I try to incorporate new ideas to celebrate the different holidays with my preschoolers, and Valentine’s Day is no different.
+Every year, I try to incorporate new ideas for celebrating different holidays with my preschoolers, and Valentine’s Day is no different.

-It is so much fun to invite our students to exchange little cards and candy, use the colors red (my favorite), pink and white to do all kinds of artwork, and take it as an excuse to do a little party to break the daily routine, so why not to use this opportunity to teach them a fun memory game as well.
+It is so much fun to invite our students to exchange little cards and candy, use the colors red (my favorite), pink, and white to do all kinds of artwork, and take it as an excuse to have a little party to break the daily routine.
+So why not also use this opportunity to teach them a fun memory game?

 Valentine’s Day Memory Game